 The conference aims to showcase the latest developments of mathematical modelling in evolution and ecology by presenting a programme including keynote talks and thematic sessions.
 We aim to create an inclusive and diverse programme of contributed talks and posters.
 Research students and early-career scientists are especially encouraged to participate.

-Mark Broom (City U London), Amaury Lambert (Collège de France, Paris), Aditee Mitra (Cardiff U), Jon Pitchford (York U), Susanne Schindler (U Bristol), Corina E. Tarnita (Princeton), Minus van Baalen (CNRS, Paris), Franjo Weissing (Groningen U).Updated July 28, 2020, by Minus
+Mark Broom (City U London), Amaury Lambert (Collège de France, Paris), Aditee Mitra (Cardiff U), Jon Pitchford (York U), Corina E. Tarnita (Princeton), Minus van Baalen (CNRS, Paris), Franjo Weissing (Groningen U).Updated October 22, 2020, by Minus